CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 If you’re struggling with SPD pain, your doctor may refer you to a physical therapist.
 “Physical therapy may be helpful to prescribe exercises that strengthen the muscles and ligaments of the pelvis, which improve stability of the joint,” Schaffir says.
 Symphysis pubis dysfunction exercises and stretches may include:

-• Pulling your belly button into your spine, holding it for a few seconds and then releasing (and then repeating several times)
+• Pulling your belly button into your spine, holding it for a few seconds and then releasing (and then repeating several times).
+You can do this sitting or standing.

 • Doing “bird dogs,” which involve getting on your hands and knees and alternating raising your opposite arm and leg while pulling your belly button into your spine